Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 | 5XL | 57-60 | 87 | 18 | 20 | 500g |

 Note: The back-loop-only HDC creates a naturally stretchy fabric.
-Choose the size closest to your upper bust measurement — the ribbed texture will provide an additional 1–2 inches of comfortable stretch.
+Choose the size closest to your upper bust measurement, the ribbed texture will provide an additional 1-2 inches of comfortable stretch.

 The 4-Step Pattern

-This crochet bell sleeve shrug comes together in just four simple steps.
+The shrug comes together in just four simple steps.
 Let’s walk through each one.

 Step 1: Foundation and Body Panel